Hospital Standardised Mortality Ratios

 About this release

-This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period January 2015 to December 2019.
-These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period when drawing comparisons against the Scottish average, whilst crude mortality data is presented by quarter to show trends.
-Please note this release covers the period prior to Covid-19 pandemic.
+This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period January 2016 to December 2020.
+These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period when drawing comparisons against the Scottish average, whilst crude mortality data is presented by quarter and month to show trends.

-- For the period January 2019 to December 2019 no hospitals had a significantly higher standardised mortality ratio than the national average.
+- For the period January 2020 to December 2020 no hospital had a significantly higher standardised mortality ratio than the national average.

-- For the period January 2019 to December 2019 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital, NHS Lothian (0.78).
+- For the period January 2020 to December 2020 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital, Edinburgh (0.78).

 The Scottish HSMR is 1.00.
-If an HSMR value for a hospital is less than one, this means the number of deaths within 30 days of admission for this hospital is fewer than predicted.
-If an HSMR value for a hospital is greater than one, this means the number of deaths within 30 days for this hospital is more than predicted.
+If a HSMR value for a hospital is less than one, this means the number of deaths within 30 days of admission for this hospital is fewer than predicted.
+If a HSMR value for a hospital is greater than one, this means the number of deaths within 30 days for this hospital is more than predicted.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.